 What’s more is you could easily do a lot more with a rats tail than you could with a pony tail.
 They were easier to dye, easier to decorate and occasionally they looked better than bigger pony tails.

-Movie stars and pop stars were often seen to be sporting rats tails, but on occasions they were false rats tails, which gave rise to false rats tails being made and bought worldwide.
+Movie stars and pop stars were often seen to be sporting the rat tail haircut, but on occasions they were false rats tails, which gave rise to false rats tails being made and bought worldwide.
 If you wanted rats tails but you didn’t have the patience to grow one then you could get to a store that sold them and achieve the look you wanted, very quickly.

 During the 1980’s, some punks grew rats tails, and some could even be seem with a completely shaved head, with a rats tail growing out the back.
 This tail may well have been dyed in a luminous color and made to stand out.
 But it wasn’t just punks who were more than happy to sport rats tails, it was also those who wanted to be fashionable and remain that way.
 It was those who wanted to make a statement and look cool.